-You only need to leave the T-shirt towel on for about 10-15 minutes, when your hair will be about 80% dry.
+You only need to leave the T-shirt towel on for about 10 to 15 minutes, when your hair will be about 80% dry.

 Your Towel Could Be Damaging Your Hair

 Your regular bath/hand towels are designed to get your body good and dry.
 They’re great for that!
 But that’s part of their downfall.
-“They have huge fibers that, compared to the fragile strands of hair on our head, are dinosaur-sized and those huge fibers tend to catch and snag on our naturally curly hair causing major frizz and ughh…breakage,” explains Gwen.
+“They have huge fibers that, compared to the fragile strands of hair on our head, are dinosaur-sized.
+Those huge fibers tend to catch and snag on our naturally curly hair causing major frizz and breakage,” explains Gwen.

-Alternatively, a microfiber towel, which is better than the bath towel but still doesn’t really have microfibers as the name suggests.
+Alternatively, there’s a microfiber towel.
+While this towel is better than the bath towel, it still doesn’t really have microfibers as the name suggests.
 This means it has the tendency to do the exact same thing as the bath towel.
-“Though the severity maybe less, breakage is breakage.
-And we want absolutely NONE of that,” says Gwen.
+“Though the severity may be less, breakage is breakage.
+And we want absolutely none of that,” says Gwen.

 Not All Tees Are the Same

-All things considered, you could just grab your everyday cotton t-shirt, which is a decent runner-up option to the official T-shirt Towel – this is because your Tee has smaller, flatter and way less damaging fibers than the bath/hand towel.
-However, it’s can’t soak up all of the excess water after you wash your hair, nor can it do so in a timely manner.
+All things considered, you could just grab your everyday cotton T-shirt, which is a decent runner-up option to the official T-shirt Towel.
+This is because your tee has smaller, flatter, and way less damaging fibers than the bath/hand towel.
+However, it can’t soak up all of the excess water after you wash your hair, nor can it do so in a timely manner.
 And who wants a soggy shirt lying around?